How to Spend a Great Day at Nelis’ Dutch Village

 9 – The Petting Zoo is Top-Notch

 Purchase a feed cone if you’d like to have the animals come right up to you.
-My kids are thrilled by how much the animals all love it and come right up to the fence for a nibble.
+Kids will be thrilled by how much the animals all love it and come right up to the fence for a nibble.

 Admission to the petting farm is included with your ticket.